fstarnaud/ozp-documentation-wiki/Iteration-34.md

     * Additional OWF7 to IWC migration guides for application developers.

 ### Metrics
-* Clarify exact metric reports that need to be automated (discussion with Mark)
+* Clarify exact metric reports that need to be automated

 ### UI/UX
 * Convert LESS to SASS via docker
 * Clean up bootstrap
 * Support ongoing development

+### NC
+* Continue supporting testing efforts
+* Java 8 Support for OMP
+* Continue update of documentation with new features
+  * list of docs that were completed and what is still in progress

 ## Roadblocks
 * meeting to discuss new back end infrastructure